 3.1.1 Behavioral interview preparation

 For behavioral interviews, we recommend learning our step-by-step method and creating a bank of 10+ personal stories that demonstrate your qualifications and top skills.
+You'll find this method in our Facebook behavioral guide, but it can be applied to any company.

 Once you've got a bank of stories, you can practice using them to answer the behavioral questions we've listed above.
 You should emphasize different aspects of your story depending on the exact question asked.